Trumansburg, NY - 30th Annual - July 21-24, 2022

 Clare Byrne

-Intermediate Old Time Fiddle, Song Arrangement, Songwriting
+Intermediate Old Time Fiddle, Fiddle Back up for Songs

 Claire is best known as the violinist/singer for Driftwood.
 She joined the band in 2008 and has been writing, recording and touring with them ever since.
 Claire picked up the violin 30 years ago and grew up playing in orchestras.
 In college she joined her first band and remembers well their first show.
 “It was a divey, dingy bar and it was pure magic.
 I knew then that performing was my calling.”
 Aside from playing in Driftwood, Claire and her husband Brian Vollmer perform in a bluegrass duo.
 Claire is also the founding member of The Silver Wings, a country band she has dreamed of starting for years.
 She considers music her life’s work and one her greatest passions (besides being a Mama to two beautiful boys).